DaniPopov/Assembler-OpenU/README.md

 ## Usage

-1. Run `make` to compile the assembler:
+1. Run `make` to compile the assembler.
 The assembler will generate output files with the same filenames and the following extensions:
 - `.ent` - Entries file
 - `.ext` - Externals file